Body and Soul (1930 song): Coleman Hawkins

 One of the most famous and influential takes was recorded by Coleman Hawkins and His Orchestra on October 11, 1939, at their only recording session for Bluebird, a subsidiary of RCA Victor.
 The recording is unusual in that the song's melody is only hinted at in the recording; Hawkins' two-choruses of improvisation over the tune's chord progression constitute almost the entire take.
+Jazz critic Leonard Feather says, "This became his biggest hit and established him as a national name."
 Because of this, as well as the imaginative use of harmony and break from traditional swing cliches, the recording is recognised as part of the "early tremors of bebop".
 In 2004, the Library of Congress entered it into the National Recording Registry.